ColtonSilvaonKnoxKontor/SilSys-Development-Kit/README.md

 1. Mount the ISO.
 In any file manager in your linux distro, right click the ISO file and select **_Disk Image Mounter_**.
 2. Click the sblive at the mounted devices.
 Go to `Live` folder, and look for `filesystem.squashfs`.
 3. Now, open the terminal by right clicking the area, navigating through three dot icon, file or options depending on what file manager you are using then elevate into root.
-Now if you are not in a directory where `filesystem.squashfs` resides, just do `cd`.
+If you are not in a directory where `filesystem.squashfs` resides, just do `cd`.
 Usually the mounted ISO file is located in `/media/username` where `username` is your actual user's account.

 4. Create a folder into `mnt` directory, any name you may like as we will put the contents of the `filesystem.squashfs` into that folder, even **dick** or **vagina** will do.
 To do this, execute:
 ```